kinetic typography videos

-When I was first given this project, the previous person in my position already had a written script and recorded audio.
-I had very little knowledge of medical insurance at the time, but since I was providing coverage of my office's front desk daily I was able to pick up a lot of new information about it.
-After reviewing all the material I had and checking in with the stakeholders of this project, we decided that rewriting the script and re-recording the audio would be the best way to go since some of the information was out of date and the employee who did the original voiceover was no long working there.
+After reviewing all the material and checking in with the stakeholders of this project, we decided that rewriting the script and re-recording the audio would be the best way to go since some of the information was out of date and the employee who did the original voiceover was no long working there.

-To plan out what I was going to be showing in the video, I worked on a storyboard.
-I illustrated the different ideas I had to best complement the information and tried to find ways that could make the video interesting to look at.
+To make things easier, I worked on a storyboard to plan out the visuals of the video.
+I illustrated the different ideas I had that went along with the information and tried to find ways that could make the video more appealing.
 I recognized that nowadays, people may watch videos on mute if it pops up on their phone while they scroll through their feeds; it’s also possible for someone that is hearing impaired to be viewing this video.
 This is why I wanted to include most of the words being said during the video so that it would be accessible by more people.

+The biggest challenge of this project was the script.
 In the early stages, we had trouble shortening a script that had all this information that seemed important for people to know.
-It was difficult to get rid of certain information, but there was a lot of conversational writing that we felt was unnecessary in getting information across.
-We stripped the text to the basics, enough to give the viewer a good idea of what medical insurance is and where they could go for more specific information.
+After trying to tackle this in different ways, we stripped the text to the basics, enough to give the viewer a good idea of what medical insurance is and where they could go for more specific information.

 This project was given to me as a low priority project that I could work on when I had free time from my other responsibilities.
 I spent around four months working on this project and I was glad that I could produce an outcome that everyone in my office was impressed with.
-The more I learned about medical insurance, the better help I was at providing feedback to the script and actually understanding the content I was making.
+I felt that with my perspective as a student who actually didn’t know much about medical insurance, I was able to provide feedback to the script and help make the information easier to understand for someone similar.